licitdev/docs/configuration/data-model/collections.md

 	<source src="" type="video/mp4" />
 </video>

-Folders allow you to subnest and group how Collections are displayed.
-This feature simply changes how the Collections are displayed under **Settings > Data Model** and in the Content Module.
+Folders allow you to sub-nest and group how collections are displayed.
+This feature simply changes how the collections are displayed under **Settings > Data Model** and in the Content Module.
 It has no impact on the data model.
-To create a Folder, follow these steps.
+To create a folder, follow these steps.

 1. Navigate to **Settings > Data Model**.
 2. Click <span mi btn>create_new_folder</span> in the page header.
-3. Set a Folder Key, which will be used as the Folder's name.
+3. Set a folder key, which will also be used as the folder's name.
-4. Optional: Set the Folder Icon, Color, Note and Translations as desired.
+4. Optional: Set the folder icon, color, note and translations as desired.
-5. Click **Save** to create your Folder.
+5. Click **Save** to create your folder.

 ## Toggle Folder Display